DavidLXu/DavidLXu.github.io/_posts/2026-03-09-blog-post-teleoperation-frame-alignment.md

 ### Step 1: Start with coincident frames

-First, ask the AI agent to align the teleoperation device frame so that it **coincides with the robot end-effector frame**, with:

-- the same position
+First, ask the AI agent to align the teleoperation device frame so that it **coincides with the robot end-effector frame**, meaning that the two frames initially share the same position and the same orientation.
-- the same orientation

 This gives a clean initial guess.
-Conceptually, you are telling the system:

-- “pretend the device frame and robot end-effector frame are the same frame”
+Conceptually, you are telling the system to pretend that the device frame and the robot end-effector frame are the same frame.
 Then launch teleoperation and check how the robot actually behaves.

 ### Step 2: Observe the mismatch in translation

 Once teleoperation starts, look for discrepancies.

 For translation, you do **not** need to manually derive the rotation matrix first.
 Instead, just describe the real behavior in plain language.

-For example:

-- when the robot moves along `+x`, it should actually be `-y`
-- when the robot moves along `+y`, it should actually be `+z`
-- when the robot moves along `+z`, it should actually be `+x`
+For example, you might observe that when the robot moves along `+x`, it should actually be `-y`, when it moves along `+y`, it should actually be `+z`, and when it moves along `+z`, it should actually be `+x`.
 This description is enough for the AI agent to infer the frame correction.

 The key idea is that you are describing the **actual directional correspondence**, not trying to hand-derive the transform yourself.